Workforce monitoring data

 The annual workforce monitoring report provides a statistical data overview of Birmingham City Council staff, as required by the specific duties of the Equality Act 2010.

-The 2018 - 2019 Equality in Employment Monitoring Report contains information on:
+The 2019 to 2020 Equality in Employment Monitoring Report contains information on:

 - Overall headcount